-The Tomorrow Plan covers many communities and several counties.
-The fundamental motivation of this plan is the belief that the whole is greater than the sum of its parts.
-How we get those different parts to work together effectively is the challenging part of this effort.
-Coordination requires ongoing and ever-increasing understanding on the part of local residents and decisionmakers at the highest levels of business and government.
+This plan covers many communities and several counties.
+The fundamental motivation of this plan is belief that the whole is greater than the sum of parts.
+How we get those different parts to work together effectively is the challenging part of this plan.
+Coordination requires ongoing and ever-increasing understanding on the part of local residents and decision-makers at the highest levels of business and government.
 All of us need to know more about what it takes to create and maintain regions that are economically, environmentally, and socially healthy.